odrinl/API-project-Dutch-Word/README.md

 ## Description

-Client-side web application.
-Dictionary app where foreigner can find all about any Dutch word - simultanious translation into 5 different languages, correct article, relevant pictures and explanation in Dutch (Wikipedia article).
-Everithing on one screen.
-I have been dreaming about this app for so long and finally it's time to make this dream come true.
+Client-side dictionary app with simultaneous translation into 5 different languges, het/de, relevant pictures, and explanation in Dutch.
+All on one screen.
+I have been dreaming about such an application for so long and finally the time has come to make this dream come true on my own.

 ## Design